postwait/esoteric-curio/source/_posts/entrepreneur-protip.md

 of that advice was (in my opinion) bad.
 What better way to fix this than add my own!

-I started by first business {% sidebar-link omniti %} in 1997 and then proceeded to found three other companies {% sidebar-link fontdeck %},
-{% sidebar-link messagesystems %}, and {% sidebar-link circonus %}.
+I started by first business OmniTI{% sidebar-link omniti %} in 1997 and then proceeded to found three other companies: Fontdeck{% sidebar-link fontdeck %}, MessageSystems{% sidebar-link messagesystems %}, and Circonus{% sidebar-link circonus %}.
 I've been around a bit and understand the stresses of growing a company from nothing (no funding) as well as from taking rounds of financing and leveraging debt.